azin-tech/mini-tools/README.md

 # <img src="icon.png" width="32" height="32" alt="" /> @azin-tech/mini-tools

 Developer mini-tools for the terminal and web.
-Powers [azin.run/tools](https://azin.run/tools).
+These tools are also available as a web app at [azin.run/tools](https://azin.run/tools).

 ## Installation